HowToDoInJava

 Provide the datasource connection properties in application.properties file which will help in connecting the database to JPA code.

-In given config, we are configuring h2 database.
+In the given configuration, we are configuring the h2 database.

 spring.datasource.url=jdbc:h2:file:~/test